Serenity 6.6.0 Release Notes (2023-03-15)

 + pageInit(@Json.Serialize(Model));

-in place of a regular script block.
-And instead of referencing the global namespace version like new Serenity.Demo.BasicSamples.EntityDialogAsPanel()
+Note that we are using <script type=module> in place of a regular script block.
+Instead of referencing the global namespace version like new Serenity.Demo.BasicSamples.EntityDialogAsPanel(), we are importing the page init function from the module EntityDialogAsPanelPage.js.

 export default function pageInit(model: any) {

-// first create a new dialog, store it in globalThis,
+// First create a new dialog, store it in globalThis,

 var myDialogAsPanel = new EntityDialogAsPanel();